Gay: Shift to specifically homosexual

 By the mid-20th century, gay was well established in reference to hedonistic and uninhibited lifestyles and its antonym straight, which had long had connotations of seriousness, respectability, and conventionality, had now acquired specific connotations of heterosexuality.
-In the case of gay, other connotations of frivolousness and showiness in dress ("gay apparel") led to association with camp and effeminacy.
+In the case of gay, other connotations of showiness and frivolousness in dress ("gay apparel") led to association with sassiness, effeminacy, and camp.
 This association no doubt helped the gradual narrowing in scope of the term towards its current dominant meaning, which was at first confined to subcultures.
 Gay was the preferred term since other terms, such as queer, were felt to be derogatory.
 Homosexual is perceived as excessively clinical, since the sexual orientation now commonly referred to as "homosexuality" was at that time a mental illness diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 In mid-20th century Britain, where male homosexuality was illegal until the Sexual Offences Act 1967, to openly identify someone as homosexual was considered very offensive and an accusation of serious criminal activity.
 Additionally, none of the words describing any aspect of homosexuality were considered suitable for polite society.
 Consequently, a number of euphemisms were used to hint at suspected homosexuality.
 Examples include "sporty" girls and "artistic" boys, all with the stress deliberately on the otherwise completely innocent adjective.

 The 1960s marked the transition in the predominant meaning of the word gay from that of "carefree" to the current "homosexual".
 In the British comedy-drama film Light Up the Sky!
 (1960), directed by Lewis Gilbert, about the antics of a British Army searchlight squad during World War II, there is a scene in the mess hut where the character played by Benny Hill proposes an after-dinner toast.
 He begins, "I'd like to propose..." at which point a fellow diner interjects "Who to?", implying a proposal of marriage.
 The Benny Hill character responds, "Not to you for start, you ain't my type".
 He then adds in mock doubt, "Oh, I don't know, you're rather gay on the quiet."